 After several more years, the NYFC event had exploded to maintain roughly 90 football teams annually.
 Both the football and cheer competitions were over-full each year and many quality football teams were being turned away.
 At the urging of several teams who attended the event from California and other western states, SNI began the National Youth Football Championships - Western Division in 1987.
 Originally conducted in Sacramento, California for a single year in 1987, the Western Division of the NYFC was moved to its permanent home of Las Vegas, Nevada the following year and has remained there ever since.
 The event now fills annually with roughly 80+ teams attending from throughout the Western United States and Canada and maintains the same fantastic competition as it's senior brother, the National Youth Football Championships - Eastern Division.

 The NYFC continued to gain more notoriety for the excellent organization who attended from around the globe.
 Teams from Hawaii and Canada began to attend the football competition.
 In 2011, the NYFC further expanded to host a Central Division event in Texas.
-Then, our FIRST EVER team from Panama in Cemntral America registered to bring two teams to the event!
-This amazing group was the first EVER from central America and looked at many events before deciding on the NYFC and we remained extremely honored!
-Many teams now choose to attend the NYFC before their season even starts knowing the benefits it will provide to their program to tell the kids upfront at the end of the season win or lose, we're heading to a National Tournament!
-In 2012, the Central Event was moved from Lubbock, Texas to Austin, Texas to provide more activities and a more central location for teams throughout the center of the country.
+Then, our FIRST EVER team from Panama in Central America registered to bring two teams to the event!
+This amazing group was the first EVER from Central America and looked at many events before deciding on the NYFC and we remained extremely honored!
+IN recent history as the staff as gotten increasingly busier with other projects, the NYFC is now held in a single and best location of Las Vegas, Nevada where all quality teams look to end their year!

-Sports Network International remains humbled with our success and always remembers how we got here -- hard work, fairness and always trying to make the event better.
+Sports Network International remains humbled with our success and always remembers how we got here -- hard work, fairness and always trying to make the event better for the attendees of all ages.
 Imitators have tried to copy the success of the NYFC but as any team who has ever attended the NYFC will attest, no other football tournament compares to the NYFC.